nawabahmadreshi/documentation/pages/third-party-integrations/omniture.md

 Omniture iOS/Android Server Key | Report Suite ID for that app Timestamp | Offline Tracking

+For `Analytics Server Domain`, please do not include `http` or `https`.
+If your value for this is `http://test.com`, simply put in `test.com`.
+This means no extra slashes, and no protocol.

 ## Configure the Branch Dashboard